 to be prepared for study at the university.
 Students listen to authentic

 academic passages and lectures and read adapted academic texts in order to

 learn and use academic vocabulary and complex grammatical structures to

 complete both academic written and spoken tasks.
+Students with TOEFL scores of 70+ (IELTS score above 6) may be placed in level 6.
 View Level 6 courses.